Parameterizing Path Partitions

 \problemdef{Disjoint Shortest Paths}{(\textsc{DSP} for short)}{A graph $G$, pairs of terminal vertices $\{(s_1, t_1) , \dots, (s_k , t_k) \}$}{Are there pairwise vertex-disjoint shortest paths $P_1, \dots , P_k$ such that, for $1\leq i\leq k$, the end-points of~$P_i$ are $s_i$~and~$t_i$?}

-\begin{remark} The problems \textsc{DIP} and \textsc{DP} are \emph{equivalent} when the inputs are undirected graphs or DAGs, but not for general directed graphs. \end{remark} \begin{proof} Namely, if an input is a \yes-instance of \textsc{DIP}, then trivially it is also a \yes-instance of \textsc{DP}.
+\begin{remark} The problems \textsc{DIP} and \textsc{DP} are \emph{equivalent} when the inputs are undirected graphs or DAGs (in the sense that the \yes-instances are the same for both problems), but not for general directed graphs. \end{remark} \begin{proof} Namely, if an input is a \yes-instance of \textsc{DIP}, then trivially it is also a \yes-instance of \textsc{DP}.
 But also if an input is a \yes-instance of \textsc{UDP} or \textsc{DAGDP}, then it is also a \yes-instance of \textsc{UDIP} or \textsc{DAGDIP}, as we could take each path~$P$ in the solution~$\mathbb P$ of \textsc{UDP} or \textsc{DAGDP} and find a path~$P'$ induced by some subset of vertices of~$P$; this can be done by starting a breadth-first search at one endpoint of the path~$P$ to reach the other endpoint and choosing a shortest path.
 This way, we get a set~$\mathbb{P}'$ of induced paths as a solution to \textsc{UDIP} or \textsc{DAGDIP}.
 This does not hold true for general directed graphs, as a solution to \textsc{DDP} does not imply a solution to \textsc{DDIP}.
 For example, consider a directed graph with three vertices $a_1,a_2,a_3$ and arcs $(a_1,a_2), (a_2,a_3), (a_3,a_1)$ with $(s_1,t_1) = (a_1,a_3)$ as the prescribed path endpoints. \end{proof}